+WFIRST will conduct 3 different types of surveys in order to answer these questions.
 WFIRST will make an order of magnitude step forward in dark energy studies by combining these surveys and minimizing uncertainties in measurement techniques.

 The High Latitude Spectroscopic Survey will measure accurate distances and positions of a very large number of galaxies.
 By measuring the changes in the distribution of galaxies, the evolution of dark energy over time can be determined.
 The High Latitude Survey will measure the growth of large structure of the universe, testing theory of Einstein's General Relativity.